Panayiotou v Sony Music Entertainment (UK) Ltd.: Decision

 In July 1995, Sony sold the contract to rival record companies Virgin Records and DreamWorks Records.
 Virgin granted worldwide rights when DreamWorks granted rights in the U.S. and Canada.
 All releases for these labels were co-labeled with Aegean Records, a record company owned by George Michael.
 He, eventually, returned to Sony Music in 2004, on which he released his final studio album, Patience.
-Additionally, in 2011, all his catalogue for Virgin and DreamWorks were reissued on Sony.
+Additionally, in 2011, Michael's music catalogue under Virgin and DreamWorks was reissued under Sony.